|Trade Names: Roundup (many forms), Glyfos, Glystar, many others||Common Name: glyphosate||Formulations: 4L*, 5.5L, 90 WD, many others|

 - Site preparation – general weed control before planting most crops or landscape plants.

-- Postemergence directed or spot spray for general weed control in established woody crops, including Christmas trees, orchards, nurseries and landscape plantings.
+- Postemergence directed or spot spray for general weed control in established woody crops, including Christmas trees, nurseries and landscape plantings.

 - Broad spectrum weed control in glyphosate-resistant (Roundup-Ready®) crops

 - Weed control under benches and in walkways of greenhouses when no plants are in the house.

 - General weed control in non-crop areas including residential and commercial lawns, golf courses, sod farms, etc.

 - Certain formulations are labeled for use in aquatic sites and irrigation canals for non-selective weed control.